MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 ### Preliminary steps to add a declarative adaptive dialog to a bot

-You must follow the steps described below to add an adaptive dialog to a bot using declarative.
+You must follow these steps to load and use a declarative dialog in a bot.

 1. Update all Bot Builder NuGet packages to version 4.9.x.
 1. Create the declarative files.